 THICKENED DEFORMITY OF TOENAILS

 This condition can stem from a nail fungus, nail injury or it may be inherited.
 Sometimes other diagnostic tests, such as a nail culture, could be required.
 Fungus nails can often be treated with the new oral antifungal agents.
 When pain persists or conservative measures fail to give adequate relief of pain, treatment may require removal of the nail and destruction of the nail root.
+Dr. Emmanuel Fuzaylov, an experienced, skilled Brooklyn podiatrist, can properly assess the condition and give treatment.

 This involves the use of a special high frequency laser.
 Fungus tissue and nail can be removed on a permanent basis when the nail root or growth center is destroyed with a laser.